Zunda

 5.

-Add the sugar and crushed beans to a pot and simmer over low heat for 5 to 6 minutes.
+Add the sugar and crushed beans to a pot and simmer over low heat for 5-6 minutes.

 6.

-Once it's finished simmering, let it cool and it's done!
+Once the simmering is complete, let it cool and it's ready!

-Enjoy it however you like, by eating it with mochi or using it in sweets.
+Enjoy it however you like, whether you eat it with mochi or use it in desserts.

 *If you are making it into a salad, try using 1/10 of the sugar and more salt